Christopher (Chris) Henke

 Check out my YouTube channel, which features lecture content from my courses starting in the Fall 2020 term.
-I am adding new lectures each week, so hit the subscribe button in my channel if you want to stay up-to-date.

 My first book Cultivating Science, Harvesting Power was published in 2008 by MIT Press.
 It focuses on the relationship between agricultural scientists and the farm industry in California's Salinas Valley.

 Other recent publications include a chapter in the volume, Repair Work Ethnographies (2019), and an article on repair, sustainability, and higher education in the online journal Continent (2017).

 More information about my scholarship is available at my Academia.edu Profile.
 Students: please visit Calendly to make an appointment for my office hours.

 - MA (1995), PhD (2000), University of California, San Diego

 - Director, Colgate San Francisco Study Group (2004); Australia Study Group (2019).